qilinshuyuan/OpenTGX/README.md

 # Free MetaMMORPG Maker
-framework and toolkits for MMORPG and Meta World
+a framework and toolset to help you build your own RPGs and MetaWorlds.